-For anyone who wants to pursue early retirement or growing their passive income through saving and investing tracking your spending is a must.
-This way, once you’ve set your realistic budget ( I always see people set unrealistic budgets, unrealistic budgets have no real value as you will always fail) you can track where in your budget you are overspending.
+Anyone who wants to pursue early retirement or grow their passive income through saving and investing tracking your spending is a must.
+This way, once you’ve set your realistic budget ( I always see people set unrealistic budgets, unrealistic budgets have no real value as you will always fail), you can track where in your budget you are overspending.
 Giving you a better focus on where your money is going.

 Tracking your Spending